jupyterlab/jupyterlab/tutorial/notebook.md

 output is sent to the browser with the ipywidget model id.
 The renderer registered in that notebook's rendermime is asked to render the output.
-The renderer asks the ipywidget manager instance to render the corresponding model, which returns a javascript promise.
+The renderer asks the ipywidget manager instance to render the corresponding model, which returns a JavaScript promise.
 The renderer creates a container **phosphor widget** which it hands back synchronously to the OutputAreaWidget, and then fills the container with the rendered *ipywidget* when the promise resolves.